Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 Borosilicate glass containers with glass lids.
 100% plastic free so nothing touches your food except glass.
 Microwave and dishwasher safe.

-View on Amazon →Glass Containers with Bamboo Lids (4 Pack)
+View →Glass Containers with Bamboo Lids (4 Pack)

 Borosilicate glass with bamboo lids that double as small cutting boards.
 Oven and microwave safe.
 Natural and completely plastic free.

-View on Amazon →Mason jars are the most versatile and affordable glass storage option.
+View →Mason jars are the most versatile and affordable glass storage option.
 Use them for everything from dry pantry goods to refrigerated sauces to freezer soups.

 Ball Mason Jars (Versatile Classic)